viktor-evdokimov/tidewave_phoenix/pages/editors/troubleshooting.md

 If the MCP proxy does not work, here is what you can try to debug it:

   * Can you invoke the proxy directly?
-For example, what happens if you invoke `path/to/mcp-proxy http://localhost:PORT/tidewave/mcp` in your terminal?
-Do you see `event: endpoint` as part of the output?
+For example, what happens if you invoke `echo '{"jsonrpc":"2.0","id":1,"method":"ping"}' | /path/to/mcp-proxy` in your terminal?

-  * Have you tried using one of the alternative proxies?
+  * Our Rust proxy accepts a `--debug` parameter, which logs helpful debugging information on stderr.

 ## Your editor